Father Denis Fahey - PB - 440 pages

 The new bible is 6" x 9" and 1632 pages.
 That is more than the old one because the font is larger.
 It is exactly the same text, just more readable.

 Even after all of the modern "revisions" of the bible that are now available to Catholics, many still think that the Douay-Rheims version, (the only English translation of the Catholic Vulgate bible in use for almost 400 years) is the very best ever produced.
 We at Loreto agree that what was good enough for thirty generations of English-speaking Catholics and countless Saints and Matyrs is still good enough for us.
-We are proud to offer this beautiful genuine bonded leather hardbound edition for only $44.95!
 The text is clear and easy to read and the two satin ribbons mark the pages where your daily reading is to begin.
 This Bible fills the need for a small (6" x 9" x 1.5") good quality hardbound Douay-Rheims bible.
 It is a perfect gift for Christmas, First Communions, Confirmations, weddings, birthdays, etc. and is also great for those who want a portable bible which is legible, durable, and handsome

 25 Essays by Robert D. Hickson - 640 pages - EBOOK - PDF, Kindle, & EPUB